miku3920/miku-web-app/README.md

 </script>
 ```

-Some functions that are not part of web elements may not be triggered on some platforms (ex. `WebApp.MainButton.onClick()`).
+Some functions (ex. `WebApp.MainButton.onClick()`) that are not part of web elements may not be triggered on some platforms.
 If you use these functions, you need to add the following settings:

 ```javascript
 // For Windows Phone app